Lucina (Fire Emblem)

 Lucina (ルキナ, Rukina) is a fictional character and one of the protagonists from Intelligent Systems's 2012 role-playing video game Fire Emblem Awakening, part of their overarching Fire Emblem series of video games.
+In the game's story, she travels back in time from a ruined future to help her father prevent a major cataclysm.
 Her popularity later led to her inclusion in several other video games, including Intelligent System's 2015 title Code Name: S.T.E.A.M., Nintendo's crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U and its sequel Super Smash Bros.
 Ultimate, Capcom's Monster Hunter Frontier G, and Bandai Namco's crossover RPG Project X Zone 2.
 Lucina would again appear in future Fire Emblem titles as well, including Fire Emblem Fates, Fire Emblem Heroes, Fire Emblem Warriors, and Fire Emblem Engage though in more of a supporting role rather than a protagonist with the latter titles.

 History and appearances

 In Fire Emblem Awakening

 Lucina originates from the Nintendo and Intelligent Systems video game Fire Emblem Awakening, an entry in their long-running Fire Emblem series of video games.
 Internally, Awakening was treated as a last-ditch effort to save the series, as declining sales had led Nintendo to deem it the last game in the series if the game did not meet sales goals.
 Lucina was part of the team's efforts to rework the series' arch-typical medieval fantasy setting and revamping it using elements of time-travel; Lucina travels backward in time from a world in ruins to help her father, Chrom, work towards a different future.
 Lucina's mother is dependent on the player's choices in the game's relationship and marriage system, another revamped system for the game.
-Early parts in the game see her dressing up as her ancestor Marth, the protagonist from a number of earlier Fire Emblem titles.
+Early parts in the game see her dressing up as her distant ancestor Marth, the protagonist from a number of earlier Fire Emblem titles.
 Nintendo described her in the game as "an unwavering warrior with a strong sense of justice and commitment to her family...Her power, determination, and wisdom gained from watching the destruction of her world are priceless strengths."
 Lucina and the rest of the cast were cited as standout aspects of the game that helped in saving the series; Awakening posted strong sales in multiple regions and allowed Nintendo to greenlight further entries in the series.